Yuan Shao: In Romance of the Three Kingdoms

 One of the most telling examples of Yuan Shao's indecisiveness noted by Xianru Zheng was his failure to take advantage of an excellent opportunity to defeat Cao Cao.
 Cao Cao was launching a revenge campaign against Liu Bei and Liu Bei sent an emissary, Sun Qian, to Yuan Shao to ask for help.
 He found Yuan Shao in disarray and in a melancholy mood.
 When the proposal was put to him, he stated that his son was very ill and he was too distraught to discuss such things.
-Dong's wise advisor Tian Feng explained why the opportunity was extremely advantageous: " 'But,' said Tian Feng, 'the present combination of circumstances is unparalleled.
-Cao Cao is going to attack the east and Xuchang [the capitol] will be empty.
-You can enter it with a few volunteers, and so perform good service to the Emperor, and save the people from sorrow.
-You have only but to act.' " Yuan Shao: "I know the chance is excellent, but I am worried and distressed and fear failure."
+Yuan Shao's wise advisor Tian Feng tried to persuade Yuan Shao to take advantage of the unique opportunity, to no avail.
 After the meeting Tian Feng exclaimed: "It is such a pity!
 Just as a unique opportunity presents itself, everything is spoiled by the illness of a child!".

 The depiction of the Battle of Guandu was another prime example.
 In this case Yuan Shou launched an attack on Cao Cao against the advice of Tian Feng.
 Yuan Shou even jailed his advisor for explaining the danger.
 Cao Cao, a much craftier general, burned his granaries and decimated Yuan Shou's superior force.
 Yuan Shao unjustifiably assumed that Tian Feng would gloat over his loss and determined to execute him.
 Tian Feng, knowing this would be the case, committed suicide.
 Yuan Shou subsequently died in remorse.

 His sons then strove against each other for succession and were killed in the turmoil that followed.

 The novel concludes the Yuan Shou narrative with a poem which summarizes his life and character: